llamnuds/wskr/README.md

 * No installation required.
 * No configuration files.

+## Getting Started
+To get started, download the WSKr.exe file from the Github repository and run it on your Windows machine.
+You can then use the following command-line options to run a scan:

 ## wskr usage :-
 ```
 wskr -n:ABC123..ABC999 [-s=start][-e=end][-p=PaddingString][-x=PrefixString][-w=1|0][-d=DelaySeconds][-y] -f|-r|-g|-m Some Thing To Check